 WIPP is a nonpartisan organization which educates and advocates on behalf of women-owned businesses.
 Since its inception in June of 2001, WIPP has reviewed, provided input, and taken specific positions on many economic issues and policies which affect the bottom line of our membership.
 The issues cover a broad range of current legislation and/or policies such as affordable health care, leveling the playing field for women-owned businesses, opening up federal procurement policies for women-owned businesses, the implementation of well-established federal law which seeks to encourage women in the marketplace, tax policies, energy, telecom, etc. Matters which are not directly relevant to the economic health and well-being of constituent businesses are not part of our agenda.

-As an organization which represents nearly one million members, we have within our ranks Republicans, Democrats and independents, liberals, conservatives and every variety of opinion.
+As an organization which represents over 4.7 million businesswomen, we have within our ranks Republicans, Democrats and Independents, liberals, conservatives and every variety of opinion.
 We urge and encourage our members to become involved and politically active as their consciences dictate, but these members do not speak for the organization or for its positions.

 Our organization surveys its membership on a regular basis to determine which issues are priority issues for them, and we maintain issue committees to review options and alternatives and to advise on legislation which meets the needs of our membership.
 In order to further our objectives, we maintain relationships with all Members of Congress, as well as the incumbent Administration, regardless of political affiliation, and scrupulously maintain our nonpartisan approach.